An estimate for the radial chemical distance in $2d$ critical percolation clusters: Proof of Theorem

-around $e$.
-Recall the vertex $e_x\in \mathbb{Z}^2$ is the lower left endpoint of the edge $e$. \item If $\sigma$ is any open path consisting of edges with three arms, two open and one dual closed extending to the outside of $Ann_j$ which includes $e$, then there exists an open path $r$ inside $Ann_j$ which is edge-disjoint from $\sigma$, but whose endpoints $u$ and $v$ lie on $\sigma$. \item Denoting by $\tau$ the portion of $\sigma$ between $u$ and $v$, we have $e\in \tau$. \item The number of edges in $r$ is at most $\nu$ times the number of edges in $\tau$.
-We say that $r$ is a $\nu$-shortcut around $e$:
+\item If $\sigma$ is any open path consisting of edges with three arms, two open and one dual closed extending to the outside of $Ann_j$ which includes $e$, then there exists an open path $r$ inside $Ann_j$ which is edge-disjoint from $\sigma$, but whose endpoints $u$ and $v$ lie on $\sigma$;